Tomato-Basil Baked Fish

 - 2 teaspoons grated Parmesan cheese

 - In a shallow bowl, combine the lemon juice and oil.
 Add fish fillets; turn to coat.
-Place in a greased 8-in. square baking dish.
-Sprinkle with basil, salt and pepper.
-Arrange tomatoes over top; sprinkle with cheese.
+Place in a greased 9-in. pie plate.
+Sprinkle with half of the basil, salt and pepper.
+Arrange tomatoes over top; sprinkle with cheese and remaining seasonings.